31 Dec YOGIC WISDOM FOR solar eclipse

 Solar and lunar eclipses are significant events at a spiritual level.
 The effects of full eclipses are far more than partial eclipses.
 Generally, there is an increase in Rajas and Tamas due to obstruction of the light from the Sun even before it reaches the Earth.
 Thus, the environment on Earth becomes far more vulnerable at a subtle level and thereby more conducive for negative energies.
 The maximum subtle impact of an eclipse on humans depends on where it is most visible.
 The more visible it is, the greater the subtle impact on people in that region.
 The increased Rajas-Tamas during an eclipse has a residual effect that subsides over many months.

 Our circadian rhythms are dependent on the rising and setting of the Sun, and when darkness falls during the middle of the day even just for a few hours, it definitely has an influence on our body.
 Anything happening in the vast space also happens with us also at some level!

 Apart from the normal precautions like not watching a solar eclipse with naked eyes (to avoid retinal injuries), the following should also be kept in mind:

-- Reduce Rajas and Tamas activities: Avoid doing things like sleeping, eating or sexual intercourse as they are Rajas-Tamas predominant and only leave us more vulnerable to getting affected by departed ancestors and ghosts.
+- Reduce Rajas and Tamas activities: Avoid doing things like sleeping, eating or sexual intercourse as they are Rajas-Tamas predominant and only leave us more vulnerable to negative energies.

 - Avoid planning important functions: As a lot of Rajas and Tamas frequencies are transmitted during the eclipse period, any auspicious events like inaugurations, marriages, important business deals etc. done during this period do not yield expected results.
 Hence it is advisable to avoid all such important social functions during an eclipse period.